Will this bond raise my taxes?

 Every school will see some improvements.
 The District Operations Department, along with Plante Moran Cresa representatives, met with principals and engineers in every building to learn what they felt were the priorities for their building and programs.
 The most common request?
 Restroom updates.
 On average, elementary schools will see about $4 million in projects, middle schools $8 million and $15 million at the high school level.
 See our school project list for more details about plans at your building.

-Why pay for a special bond election?
+Why pay for a special bond election in Dearborn?

 Will the bond address the need for more high school capacity?